mayawagon/mayawagon.github.io/worklog.md

 - Send Sneha a christmas(?) gift?
 - Contact Tahir Hemphill about data and his hip hop archive
 - What is TPAC: Technology Programming Advisory Committee?
-- Buy tix to the Portuguese Kid before the 10th
-- Create workplan
 - Make an appointment for a new drivers license

 ### to-maybe-do